frasermolyneux/.github/README.md

 ## Quick Links
 - [Route to Production](docs/estate/route-to-production.md) — live badges for the primary release pipelines across the tenant.
 - [Workload Catalog](docs/estate/workloads.md) — source-of-truth map from `platform-workloads` JSON to repositories and environments.
-- [Visualizations](docs/estate/visualizations.md) — sketches for dependency and pipeline maps (to be generated).
-- [Automation Plan](docs/estate/automation.md) — how we will keep these views current via GitHub/Azure DevOps APIs.

 ## What This Aims to Solve
 - One place to see pipeline breakage without opening every repository.